joshua-jerred/Giraffe/docs/Doxygen/pages/notes.md

 - AFSK Data Packets
 - SSDV Images
 - Advanced Error Handling
-- A failsafe flight loop
+- A failsafe flight procedure
 - Automated radio control for switching frequencies automatically
 - Two way communication that allows the ground station to send command packets
 - A whole lot more that will eventually be documented.